 - Your conviction happened many years ago;

 - You didn't serve time in jail or only paid a fine;

 - Your case was minor or a misdemeanor;

 - You have a serious medical issues;

 - You've been an LPR for a long time; and/or

 - All the other members of your family are US citizens.

 IF YOU OR A LOVED ONE IS AT RISK OF DEPORTATION, HAVE A PLAN!

-For more information on ICE raids and arrests, visit immdefense.org/kyr or contact KYR@immdefense.org
+For more information: immdefense.org/kyr

 Make a plan!
 Learn more at: immdefense.org/emergency-preparedness